nori-dot-eco/contracts/contracts/README.md

 Supplier insurance holdback contract.

-Operates similarly to _LockedNORI_ but simplified to remove cliffs and stacked vesting + unlock.
-Adds the ability to create more than one schedule per owner address and transferability of full or partial restricted balances between addresses.
+Operates similarly to _LockedNORI_ by acting as a wrapper token that governs the scheduled release of the underlying _BridgedPolygonNori_ asset.
+Implemented as an ERC1155, each token id has its own schedule parameters that control the linear release of the underlying assets over the duration of the schedule.
+It is possible to create more than one schedule per owner address and also to transfer full or partial restricted balances between addresses.

 ## Support Libraries